pdaigle/viclb/README.md

 Before running the script, you need to point your docker client to a VCH endpoint.
 This is done by setting `DOCKER_HOST=<endpoint-ip>:<port>`.

-After you run the script, you need to find its public IP address.
+After you run the script, you need to find the load-balancer's public IP address.
 You can find out by running:

 ```
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' lb